nostartama/practice-case-marketing-analytics/README.md

 The repository contain 4 subtopics:

-a.
-Market Basket Analysis with Apriori
+1. Market Basket Analysis with Apriori
-b.
-Collaborative Filtering
+2. Collaborative Filtering
-c.
-Content based and Hybrid
+3. Content based and Hybrid
-d.
-A/B Testing
+4. A/B Testing